Box-Tools/BoxKit/README.rst

 Usage
 =====

-BoxKit is undergoing active development and therefore the design changes are frequent, however, the library is divided into two broad categories:
+BoxKit is undergoing active development and therefore design changes are frequent, however, the library is divided into two broad categories:

 - **Create**: Containing interface for classes/methods to store spatial data in a rectangular/cubic frame, along with auxillary tools to manage irregular geometries composed of unstructured triangular mesh.